 Completing the ADEA Associated American Dental Schools Application Service (AADSAS) is an important step to applying to dental school.
-The ADEA AADSAS application website is now open for the 2015 application cycle.
+The ADEA AADSAS application website will open on June 1, 2016 for the 2017 application cycle.
 The processing fee will be $245 for the first dental school, and $93 for each additional school.
 Complete information on costs will be located in the application.

 Keep the following advice in mind before you submit your application.
 Reach out to predental societies, advisors or friends who have previously applied for their tips too.